skytap-proserv/node-skytap/README.md

 Parameters to an API call that aren't recognized will be added to the query string.
 One use of this is to query an environment without changing its idle time:

 `environments.get({ configuration_id: 1234, keep_idle: true }`

+List methods support optional arguments that can be passed.
+For example, when using the v2 API calls to you can scope requests to the company and apply paging by doing the following:

+`environments.list({ scope: 'company', offset: 0, count: 100 }, next);`

 ### Contributing